Albinaria species in Crete

 With regard to the species number in the past the genitalia of only few Albinaria species from Crete have been examined.

 A. J. Wagner (1924, 1925) gave short descriptions of the genitalia of eight species (A. arthuriana, A. corrugata, A. aphrodite = A. hippolyti, A. rebeli, A. cretensis = A. sphakiota, A. sturanyi, A. sublamellosa, A. virginea).
 In the course of their work on hybrid zones in A. hippolyti, Schilthuizen & Lombaerts in Schilthuizen (1994) examined the genitalia of some subspecies of that species.
-My own work until now concerns 16 species, mainly of the A. cretensis group (A. amalthea, A. byzantina, A. candida, A. corrugata, A. cretensis, A. eburnea, A. praeclara, A. sphakiota, A. sublamellosa, A. tenuicostata, A. terebra, A. teres, A. troglodytes, A. violacea, A. virginea, A. xanthostoma).
+My own work until now concerns 18 species, mainly of the A. cretensis group (A. amalthea, A. byzantina, A. candida, A. corrugata, A. cretensis, A. eburnea, A. eikenboomi, A. loosjesi, A. praeclara, A. sphakiota, A. sublamellosa, A. tenuicostata, A. terebra, A. teres, A. troglodytes, A. violacea, A. virginea, A. xanthostoma).
 The presence / absence of the penial caecum and the length relations of the parts are of importance for characterizing species.
 A grouping of the species based on genital morphology, however, was not possible until now.

 A comparison of the species of the A. cretensis group is of special interest, because the species system within this group is controversial (see Welter-Schultes 2000, 2010).